EECS3311F25/VAMPZ/doc/sprint2/standups/Zyan_Standup.md

 I will do final UI refinements, ensure the routing from login → dashboard works smoothly, and prepare the dashboard for demo recording.

 ## 3. When do you think you will be done?
-I will complete the polishing and routing checks by end of day 11-15-2025.
+I will complete the polishing and routing checks by 11-17-2025.

 ## 4. Do you have any blockers?
 No major blockers